-Local search is powerful for small businesses: four out of five consumers use search to find local information, which means if your business isn't optimized for local search, you could be missing out on 80% of your potential customers.
+Local search is powerful for small businesses: 46% of all Google searches are looking for local information.
+If your business isn't optimized for local search, you could miss out on potential customers ready to shop in your area.
 In short, local SEO is critical if you want your business to stay relevant.

 By the end of the guide, you'll have a firm understanding on how to optimize your business to reach potential consumers who use local search to choose which products or services they're going to buy.

 Local SEO (Search Engine Optimization) is the process of improving search engine visibility for local businesses, primarily those with brick-and-mortar locations.
 By following local SEO best practices, businesses can improve organic traffic from searches performed by customers in nearby areas.

 Search engines rely on signals such as local content, social profile pages, links, and citations to provide the most relevant local results to the user to gather information for local search.

 With local SEO, businesses can use this to position their products and services to local prospects and customers searching for them.

 - Engage on social media and add posts to Google My Business.

 - Ensure your name, address, and phone number are consistent online.

 - Optimize URL, title tags, headers, meta description, and content.